-The zoning of your property can be found on the Maryland-National Park and Planning Commission website, on official zoning maps located in the Department of Permitting Services office or in the information office of MNPPC.
+The zoning of your property can be found on the official electronic zoning MCATLAS.ORG/ZONING.
 You may also request the information through 311.
 Please provide your name; daytime telephone number; email address and property location for which you are requesting a zoning classification.
 A representative from the Permitting Services Department will research your property and contact you with the requested information

 A copy of the plat may be on file in our office.
 You will need to complete an Information Request Form so the Department can Research the requested information.

 You must contact Maryland National Capital Park and Planning Commission for information on subdivision of property.
 The Department of Permitting Services does not regulate the subdivision process.

 Yes, please see the Zoning Confirmation Page for residential or commercial uses and properties.

 DPS investigates all questions about buildings without permits, building too close to property lines, buildings that exceed the height limits for the zone, and not building in accordance with approved plans.
 You can submit a complaint online.
 You can also file a complaint by calling 311.
 Please make sure you leave the address of the property, the issue you are complaining about and your name and telephone number if you wish us to contact you about the results of the investigation.
 You may request that your name be held confidential.
 You can also call and leave complaint information and not give your name however, we will be unable to contact you with the results of the investigation.